lmfit/uncertainties/doc/numpy_guide.rst

 some operations (such as matrix inversion).
 For instance, regular NumPy matrices cannot be inverted, if they contain numbers with uncertainties (i.e., ``numpy.matrix([[ufloat(…), …]]).I`` does not work).
-This is why the :class:`unumpy.matrix` class was created: both the inverse and the pseudo-inverse of a matrix can be calculated in the usual way: if :data:`mat` is a :class:`unumpy.matrix`,
+This is why the :class:`unumpy.matrix` class is provided: both the inverse and the pseudo-inverse of a matrix can be calculated in the usual way: if :data:`mat` is a :class:`unumpy.matrix`,